Get the latest Employee Updates, information on working from home, policies, and data related to COVID-19.

 Boards, Commissions & Committees

-- The Internal Legislative Resource Center provides Legistar tip sheets and legislative process work flows.
+- The Internal Legislative Resource Center provides Legistar tip sheets and legislative process workflows.

 - Madison Legislative Process Definitions